-If you become a victim of a crime while on campus or in the vicinity of campus, call Security immediately or report to the Campus Safety office on the main level of the Kresge-Ford Building, across from the CCS bookstore or on the main floor of the Taubman Center.
+Victims of a crime while on campus or in the vicinity of campus should call Campus Safety immediately or report to the Campus Safety office on the main level of the Kresge Ford Building, across from the CCS bookstore or on the main floor of the Taubman Center.
 Campus Safety will provide immediate assistance and first aid if required.
 If additional assistance is needed, the shift supervisor will make the necessary notifications.

-If at any time you would like an escort anywhere on campus, dial extension 7444 at the Ford Campus and 1444 at the Taubman Center and let the Campus Safety officer know your location.
-The on duty supervisor will send a Campus Safety officer to escort you to your indicated destination on campus.
+If at any time an escort is needed anywhere on campus, the patron should dial extension 7444 at the Ford Campus and 1444 at the Taubman Center and let the Campus Safety officer know their location.
+The on duty supervisor will send a Campus Safety officer to escort them to their indicated destination on campus.

 A pamphlet on emergency procedures is available in each administrative office.
 Additional copies can be obtained from the Office of Campus Safety and Security or the Human Resources office.

 The College for Creative Studies uses an electronic emergency notification system called Alert Emergency Notification System.
 This system has the capability of sending electronic emergency notices regarding severe weather, school closings and emergency situations to all students, staff and faculty via their CCS email account, and cell phone (if registered with the Alert system).
 In the event of an emergency situation on campus, the message will include the location of the emergency and instructions on what action to take.
 Register your information with the Campus Emergency Alert Program by going to your Blackboard account and completing the alert notification system section.